jwarz/data-scientists-tools/introduction_to_r/readme.md

 a character variable to the variable `my_fruit`.
 This is not possible.<br>

-**Instructions:**
+**Steps**

--   Submit the answer and read the error message.
+1. Submit the answer and read the error message.
 Make sure to understand why this did not work.
--   Adjust the code so that R knows you have 6 oranges and thus a fruit basket with 11 pieces of fruit.
+2. Adjust the code so that R knows you have 6 oranges and thus a fruit basket with 11 pieces of fruit.

-**Solution:**

 ``` r
 ## Assign a value to the variable my_apples